sejalkailashyadav/product-management-systemm/README.md

 > Users can reset their password through email if they forget its

 ## Product Management Module
-> Admin can add/edit/delete products
+> Admin can add/edit/delete product
 > Users with appropriate permissions can add/edit/delete categories
 > Admin can assign products to one or more categories
 > Users with appropriate permissions can view products and categories